 - Cooking and Nutrition

 At Lindens Primary School, we follow the ‘Design, Make, Evaluate’ approach to the teaching of D.T, as outlined in the National Curriculum Programmes of Study document.
 We again have chosen to teach this not as a stand-alone subject but through our Creative Curriculum.
-Once again, we use the "Kapow" scheme to inform our planning.

 Children are encouraged to be inquisitive about the way products work.
 We encourage both asking and answering questions in order to deepen children’s understanding of product and product design.
 Whilst making their products, staff will guide them through the technical skills they will require, modelling good practice and highlighting safety considerations with the children.
 Through the evaluation stage of our ‘Plan, Make, Evaluate’ approach, children are encouraged to reflect upon their final products, considering how they could have altered their design or techniques to impact the overall appearance and usability of their product.